 Today’s cake video tutorial, which features a teddy bear flying an airplane, is SO cute and fun for young birthdays as well as baby showers!
 We hope that you enjoy it!

-I’ll show you how to create the airplane from fondant using a simple template, as well as the teddy bear, flags, clouds, and other fun details.
-We hope that you enjoy the video!
+In this free cake video, I’ll show you how to create the airplane from fondant using a simple template, as well as the teddy bear, flags, clouds, and other fun details.

 For this cake, we used a 6 inch double barrel cake.
 This is 4 six inch cake layers with a cake cardboard halfway up, and 5 bubble tea straw supports beneath.
 The design would be great for cakes of any size.
 We frosted the cake in our classic vanilla buttercream frosting.